fommil/fpmortals/manuscript/complete.md

 data structures which are never empty, without requiring a `Monoid` on the elements.

-Very importantly, there are variants that take monadic return values.
+Importantly, there are variants that take monadic return values.
 We already used `foldLeftM` when we first wrote the business logic of our application, now we know that it is from `Foldable`:

 {lang="text"}
 ~~~~~~~~